-LONG TERM GOAL 1 All programmes are learne All programmes are learner focused.
+LONG TERM GOAL I All programmes are learner focused.
 PLANNED ACTIONS LED BY TIMEFRAME PROGRESS RESULT ACHIEVED Identify best practice across the three health schools and share with all staff.
 SMT Reported Dec 2018 February: Discussions planned with the other two health schools regarding shared PD.
 March: Three principals and DPs discussed sharing expertise.
 Three DPs will coordinate a plan.
 August: Shared professional development plan at Combined Boards Conference.
 Planning is well advanced between the three schools to allow collaboration and professional sharing across the three schools.
 This will include attendance at each school's PD from the selected staff from the other two.
 Identify ways to improve students' participation in transition goal setting.
 Principal Term 3 2018 Data being collected through the student satisfaction survey.
 Transition goal setting responses from the student satisfaction survey show more than 50% of students believe they have at least an equal role in setting goals with their NHS teacher.
 Coordinate professional development to support learner-focused programmes.
 DP Reported Dec 2018 This has been facilitated through the LPF MoE contract, as well as whole school and regional PD sessions across the school.
-OPERATIONAL TARGETS Targets 2018 more than 60% input into programme planning. show students have at least 50% input into the setting of goals for There is pro gramme consister ncy across the school.
+OPERATIONAL TARGETS Targets 2018 Student data shows they perceive themselves having more than 60% input into programme planning.
+Overall 64% of student responses show students have at least 50% input into the setting of goals for their programme.
+There is programme consistency across the school.
 Evaluation and Future Directions Best practice is being shared across the Northern Health School and between the three health schools, using a combination of online and face-to-face methods.
 It has been agreed that attendance at professional development sessions offered by each school will be open to the other schools during 2019.
 Student goal setting continues to show a high level of engagement from students and the target of students believing they have at least an equal share in the process has been met.
 A combination of Ministry contracted PLD and our own programmes has been used to provide a coordinated focus on development.
 There are some hours of Ministry funding that we are able to carry over into 2019 and intend to make use of these across the school.